 File Setup for Export

-Now that the geometry is validated, you can save the part as a DXF and upload it to the website for an instant quote.
+Now that the geometry is validated, you can save the part as a DXF and upload it to the website for instant pricing.
 If you’re using something other than CAD software, check out our guidelines to make sure you’re uploading the correct file type.
-Guidelines for setting up your file for bending can be found here
+Guidelines for setting up your file for bending can be found here.

 Remember that specifying which holes to countersink, and on which face to do it, is done within the online configurator, so be sure to remove the outer circumference (major diameter) if it’s shown on the DXF.